harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/create-environments.md

 When modeling multiple Deploy stages in a pipeline, you can propagate the environment and infrastructure definition selected in one stage to one or more subsequent stages.

-When you propagate an environment, the same infrastructure definition that was used in the parent stage is propagated to the child stage.
-You cannot propagate an environment and then select a different infrastructure definition.
+When you propagate an environment, you can either use the same infrastructure definition that was used in the parent stage or you can select a different infrastructure definition.

 :::info note